 The Council‘s goal for water resources is to ensure a sustainable, water-rich future for generations to come and to integrate water resources management and protection into plans for the region’s growth.
-The Council’s Water Resources Management Policy Plan sets the direction and guidelines to achieve these goals.
+The Council’s 2040 Water Resources Policy Plan sets the direction and guidelines to achieve these goals.

 Best management practices for surface water runoff in both new development and redevelopment protect the quality of the region’s lakes and rivers and, in some cases, restore previously lost natural features.